MarkusBordihn/BOs-Easy-NPC/README.md

 - No additional dependencies.
 - API support / integration for other mods (WIP).

-## 🧪 Fabric Beta Version

-The current Fabric Beta version presents some limitations and is not yet feature-complete.
-These include:

-- Absence of a configuration UI
-- Non-functionality of the Easy NPC Wand
-- Limited support for other mods

-Despite these constraints, the Fabric Beta version remains fully functional.
-Users can create and configure NPCs with dialogs via the Forge version, and subsequently export them for utilization in the Fabric version.

 ## 📦 Mod Integration

 ### [Armourer's Workshop][armourers_workshop]